IBM/aspera-cli/docs/README.erb.md

 Available Transfer Daemon versions available from `locations_url` can be listed with: `<%=cmd%> config transferd list`

-To install a specific version, e.g. 1.1.3:
+To install a specific version, for example, 1.1.3:

 ```shell
 <%=cmd%> config transferd install 1.1.3